 - Yogurt whey (the liquid from yogurt making)

 - Drinking yogurt Yakult (with Lactobacillus casei)

 After about 30 min, if you see the mixture bubbles up then the yeast is alive & working.
-You can let it sit for some hours or 24 hours to multiply.
-After that time period has passed, get some of that liquid concentrate (5 ml or 1 tsp) & dilute with 4 cups (1 liter) of water for spraying.
+You can let it sit for some hours or 24 hours in a warm dark place to multiply in mass.

-Refrigerate the rest so you don't need to keep feeding sugar to keep the microbes alive.
-To keep it at room temperature without refrigerating, add in about 1:1 ratio of brown sugar.
+If you haven't used up all the juice that you made, refrigerate the rest so you don't need to keep feeding sugar to keep the microbes alive.
+To keep it at room temperature without refrigerating, add in about 1:1 ratio of brown sugar or molasses.

 Way #2 - Using enzymes to get rid of the smell